contiv/vpp/k8s/README.md

   * Node configuration (section `NodeConfig`; one entry for each node)
     - `NodeName`: name of a Kubernetes node;
+    - `UseDhcpOnMainInt`: acquire IP address for the main VPP interface using DHCP (beware: renew of IP address is not supported)
     - `MainVppInterface`: name of the interface to be used for node-to-node connectivity.
        IP address is allocated from `HostNodeSubnetCidr` defined in the IPAM section OR can be specified manually:
       - `InterfaceName`: name of the main interface;